About Deer

 Frequently Asked Questions

 To register to vote in Deer, Arkansas, residents can register online through the Arkansas Secretary of State's website, by mail, or in person at the Newton County elections office.
 Arkansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arkansas Secretary of State's voter lookup tool.
-For local municipal elections in Deer, contact the Newton County Clerk's office for schedules and ballot information.
+For local county and state elections (Deer is an unincorporated community in Newton County and does not hold municipal elections), contact the Newton County Clerk's office for schedules and ballot information.

 Property records for Deer, Arkansas are maintained by the Newton County Assessor's Office and the Newton County Circuit Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Newton County, including parcels in Deer.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Newton County Circuit Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arkansas counties provide online property record searches through their county websites.
-For in-person requests, visit the Newton County offices at the county courthouse.
 The Newton County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Deer, Arkansas residents are available through both county and state offices.
 The Arkansas Department of Health, Division of Vital Records, located in Little Rock, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arkansas.
 Orders can be placed online, by mail, or in person.
 Locally, the Newton County Clerk's office issues marriage licenses and maintains marriage records for Newton County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.